PDF files require a PDF viewer.

 - There should be at least one cell phone in each vehicle for emergencies.

-- Organizations should hold a meeting before traveling to familiarize all participants with the itinerary, costs, expectations, emergency procedures, dress code (if any), travel rules and any other details associated with the trip.
+- Organizations should hold a meeting before traveling to familiarize all participants with the itinerary, costs, expectations, emergency procedures, safety/risk, dress code (if any), travel rules and any other details associated with the trip.
 Student Activities and Wellness may assist you with this presentation upon request.

 If you are involved in an accident or medical emergency: